|Mode:||Object Mode and Edit Mode|

 - See Common Object Options.

-The standard plane is a single quad face, which is composed out of four vertices, four edges, and one face.
+The standard plane is a single quad face, which is composed of four vertices, four edges, and one face.
 It is like a piece of paper lying on a table; it is not a three-dimensional object because it is flat and has no thickness.
 Objects that can be created with planes include floors, tabletops, or mirrors.

 A standard cube contains eight vertices, twelve edges, and six faces, and is a three-dimensional object.
 Objects that can be created out of cubes include dice, boxes, or crates.